 These lockers are outside the south side of the station building

-Just outside the south side of the station building there is a long bank of 361 key lockers which are available 24 hours a day.
+On the south side of Anto, by the East-West pedestrian walkway, there is a long bank of 344 lockers which are available 24 hours a day.
 The location is marked C on the map above.